learnlatex/learnlatex.github.io/index.md

 should not take too long to cover.
 In each lesson, we've given examples of what you'd write, and they are available so you can try them out on-line.

+We know that people will want to know more than we can cover in 15 short lessons.
+To help guide you when you need more information, we have therefore including a 'going further' page for each lesson.
+This extra information is there to support you when you need the detail, but should not get in your way if you do not.

 ## The lessons

 <ul>